 What is the purpose of a personal injury trial?

-*Note that in some cases plaintiffs and defendants represent themselves.
+*Although it is not advisable, note that in some cases plaintiffs and defendants represent themselves.

 What are the six phases of a complete personal injury trial?

 Personal injury laws vary from state to state but the main phases of a trial are more or less the same across the board.
 Personal injury attorneys typically make every effort to settle personal injury claims without going to trial.
 A case is started with an investigation of the facts, followed by presenting a settlement demand to the defendant.
 A settlement demand gives the accused a chance to settle the case by fair payment without having to go to a trial.
 If this process does not settle a case, the parties can try to settle through mediation.
 If mediation fails, the next step would be to file a lawsuit with the court and have the court set a trial date.
 If the case goes to trial then the following six phases take place.

 Step #6: Jury deliberation and verdict

 Do I need a personal injury lawyer to represent me in my personal injury trial?

 While it is possible to settle a personal injury claim without an attorney, know that you will almost assuredly get a much smaller settlement and be left on your own with a complex process.
 Any person dealing with a serious personal injury because of another’s negligence should seriously consider hiring a personal injury lawyer.

 Most personal injury attorneys provide free case evaluations so plaintiff’s have nothing to lose in reaching out to a personal injury attorney and so much to gain.